noinarisak/okta-terraform-demo/example_simple/README.md

 app.tf
 okta.tfplan
 terraform.tfstate
-terraform.tfstate.backup # if you ran terraform appy again
+terraform.tfstate.backup # if you ran terraform apply again

 # Review updates by going to your Okta Org, Applications and Authorization Server screens.
 ```

 >(Optional)
 Inspect `terraform.tfstate` json file in your favorite editor.
-This file should never by manaully updated and for advance usage please refer to [`teraform state`](https://www.terraform.io/docs/commands/state/index.html) command.
+This file should never by manually updated and for advance usage please refer to [`teraform state`](https://www.terraform.io/docs/commands/state/index.html) command.
 This state file is used by Terraform to map real world resources to your configuration, keep track of metadata, and to improve performance for large infrastructures.
 More [details](https://www.terraform.io/docs/state/locking.html) about Terraform State.

 Change/Update Action